MitchelleMatrix/MitchelleMatrix/README.md

 ## Hi there 👋
 Welcome to My Corner of the Internet 🚀
 Who Am I?
 I'm Mitchell, a passionate IT student on a journey through code and creativity.
-Whether it's Data Structures, Algorithms, or turning logic into magic, I thrive on making things work (and debugging when they don’t).
+Whether it's Data Structures, Algorithms, or turning logic into magic, I thrive on making things work (and debugging when they don't)

-What You'll Find Here 🔍
-Cool projects

-Random tech experiments – sometimes things break, and that’s part of the fun

-Notes & guides – because future me (and maybe you) might need them

 Beyond Code 💡
 When I’m not immersed in a terminal, you’ll find me:
 📷 Capturing memories with my niece and nephew